- the sovereign territory of the United States from which Americans sailed into harms way.

 San Francisco Bay Area Ties:

-Three years before Admiral Dewey’s famous order the Olympia departed Mare Island Naval Shipyard in Vallejo and at 6:30 on the morning of August 25, 1895 she passed through the Golden Gate en route with her date with history.
+Three years before Admiral Dewey’s famous order, the Olympia departed Mare Island Naval Shipyard in Vallejo and at 6:30 on the morning of August 25, 1895 she passed through the Golden Gate en route with her date with history.
 She had been launched in 1892 from Union Iron Works in San Francisco at commissioned at Mare Island earlier in 1895.
 The Olympia was steaming to relieve the USS Baltimore as flagship of the Asiatic Station.
 No one at the time would have anticipated that Olympia would be tasked to take the offensive against the Spanish fleet following a declaration of war with Spain.
 A war precipitated by the sinking of the US Navy’s second commissioned pre-dreadnought battleship, the USS Maine in Havana harbor in Cuba.

-You Will Write the Story of the Future of The Olympia
+The Future of The Olympia

 As a 501(c)(3) non-profit organization, the Mare Island Historic Park Foundation receives no funds from the U.S. Navy and relies on the generous gifts and contributions of individual donors and corporate sponsors.
 All gifts are tax deductible and are recognized appropriately.